-In SPARC64 VI almost all instructions commit in order, but store instruction commit before becoming globally visible.
+In SPARC64 VII almost all instructions commit in order, but store instructions commit before becoming globally visible.
 A few syncing instructions cause the processor to discard prefetched instructions and to refetch the successive instructions.

 6.2 Instruction Formats and Fields